RC-7/RC-7/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on my masters attempting to optomise how we learn skills through altered brain states in VR.
+- 🔭 I’m currently completing on my masters attempting to optomise brain state manipulation in VR using an RL agent to control stimuli.
-- 🌱 I’m currently learning real time BCI's and neuroscience.
+- 🌱 I’m currently learning more about real time BCI's and neuroscience.
 - 👯 I’m looking to collaborate on any neurotechnology projects or any impactful med tech innovation.
 - 🤔 I’m looking for help with learning more about neurotechnology.